FernandaIshida/mini-edge-api/README.md

 - **GET operations (Hit/Miss)** are extremely fast due to direct in-memory map access (O(1)), with minimal overhead and zero allocations.
 - **SET operations** are more expensive because they involve memory allocations and map updates, which introduces additional latency and garbage collector pressure.
 - The cache is optimized for **read-heavy workloads**, which is typical in edge/gateway architectures.
+- Redis is used as a secondary cache layer to persist data across application restarts.

 Overall, the results demonstrate a system designed for low-latency reads, where write cost is accepted as a trade-off for fast retrieval and simplicity of design.